JKN0/PSR70-reverse/readme.md

-Yamaha PSR-70 keyboard reverse engineering project
+# Yamaha PSR-70 keyboard reverse engineering project

+This project's goal is to reverse engineer and document YM3806 and YM2154 chips used in PSR-70 and few other Yamaha keyboards.

 * Hardware:
 ** Block diagram